Frequently Asked Questions

 -

 Margin works on extensions, alterations, new builds, commercial fit-outs, redevelopment projects, and site feasibility studies across Northern Ireland.
-If you’re unsure whether your project fits, it’s always worth asking.
+If you’re unsure whether your project fits, just get in touch!